Accredited Italian Classes in San Diego

 Class Levels and Schedule

 Students with prior Italian study may test into a higher level than 1-2.
 Please indicate this on the pre-enrollment form or contact us in advance.
-Note: If a student enrolls in, for example, ifl5-6 during high school, they will receive three years of foreign language credit.
+(Note: Direct enrollment into levels above 1-2 requires a curriculum alignment fee.)
+Note: if a student enrolls in, for example, Italian 5-6 during high school, they will receive three years of foreign language credit.
 Credit is tied to the class level, not the number of years attended.

 Books